Residencies & Fellowships

 Medical Student Program

-Medical students from the University of Illinois, Chicago and Rosalind Franklin University rotate through Weiss Memorial Hospital as part of their core clerkship in medicine.
-They also rotate in neurology, ICU, general surgery, and orthopedics.
+Medical students from the University of Illinois, Chicago and Rosalind Franklin University rotate through Weiss Memorial Hospital as part of their core clerkship in medicine and as sub-interns in the ICU.

 Due to the present pandemic, please ensure that you review all travel restrictions to the city of Chicago before making any plans.